George Villiers, 2nd Duke of Buckingham

+A Royalist during the English Civil War, in 1651 he joined Charles II's court-in-exile in France.
+He returned to England in 1657 after a disagreement with the king, but subsequently supported the Stuart Restoration in 1660.
+Buckingham was imprisoned by Charles on several occasions before rising to be one of his most influential advisors, becoming a key member of the Cabal ministry in 1668.
+In 1674 he was dismissed and driven into political opposition.

+He was restored to the king's favour in 1684, but took no major part in public life after the accession of James II a year later.
+Buckingham had a lifelong interest in science and poetry, and was the author of several satires and plays.

 Life

 Early life

 George was the son of George Villiers, 1st Duke of Buckingham, favourite of James I and Charles I, and his wife Katherine Manners.
 He was only seven months old when his father was assassinated at Portsmouth by the disaffected officer John Felton.
 Subsequently, he was brought up in the royal household of Charles I, together with his younger brother Francis and the King's own children, the future Charles II and James II.
 He was educated at Trinity College, Cambridge, where he obtained the degree of Master of Arts in 1642.
 For a time he was taught geometry by Thomas Hobbes.
 During this time he was also acquainted with George Aglionby, whose influence he later accredited with persuading him to follow the English King in the Civil War.

 Involvement in the English Civil War

 In the Civil War he fought for the King, and took part in Prince Rupert of the Rhine's attack on Lichfield Close in April 1643.

 Under the care of the Earl of Northumberland, George and his brother travelled abroad and lived in Florence and Rome.
 When the Second English Civil War broke out they joined Royalists under the command of Henry Rich, 1st Earl of Holland in Surrey, in July 1648.

 Holland scraped together a small force of 600 men and appointed Buckingham as his General of the Horse.
 This force was scattered after a minor engagement near Kingston upon Thames in which Buckingham's brother Francis was killed.
 Buckingham himself escaped after a heroic stand against six Roundhead opponents, his back against an oak tree, which became the stuff of Cavalier legend.
 After another doomed combat at St Neots the Duke succeeded in escaping to the Netherlands.